redoracle/WebToPDF/README.md

 **WebToPDF-Crawler** is a robust and versatile tool designed to crawl websites starting from a specified URL, extract textual content and images from each crawled page, and compile the extracted data into a structured PDF document.
 Supporting various image formats, including SVG (converted to JPEG for seamless PDF inclusion), the crawler is built with scalability, performance, and user flexibility in mind.
 Key features include asynchronous requests, content filtering, interactive mode, and support for dynamic web content.

-## Key Features

-- **Web Crawling**: Initiates crawling from a user-provided URL, exploring internal links up to a specified depth using a breadth-first search strategy.
-Optionally includes external links based on user preference.

-- **Content Extraction**: Extracts clean textual content and the first encountered image from each visited page, ensuring readability by stripping HTML tags.

-- **Image Handling**: Supports various image formats with SVG images converted to JPEG using `cairosvg` and `Pillow`.
-Addresses color inversion issues using PIL's `ImageOps`.

-- **PDF Generation**: Compiles extracted content into a PDF document with sections for each crawled page, utilizing `FPDF` for dynamic headers, footers, and page numbering.

-- **Asynchronous Operations**: Employs `aiohttp` and `asyncio` for asynchronous HTTP requests, significantly speeding up the crawling process.

-- **Dynamic Content Support**: Integrates `Selenium` to handle dynamic web content loaded via JavaScript, ensuring comprehensive content extraction.

-- **Content Filtering**: Allows specification of filters to include or exclude certain types of content, such as text-only extraction or specific image types.

-- **Interactive Mode**: Offers an interactive mode where users can choose which discovered links to follow, providing greater control over the crawl.

-- **Crawl State Management**: Implements pause and resume functionality by saving the crawl state to disk, enabling efficient management of long-running crawls.

-- **Respect for `robots.txt`**: Parses and adheres to `robots.txt` policies to ensure ethical crawling practices.

-- **User-Agent Customization**: Allows customization of the HTTP User-Agent string to properly identify the crawler and reduce the risk of being blocked.

-- **Command-Line Interface (CLI) Enhancements**: Provides a comprehensive CLI with options for setting crawl depth, output directories, image formats, verbose logging, and more.

 ## Badges

 ![GitHub Repo Stars](https://img.shields.io/github/stars/redoracle/WebToPDF.svg?style=social&label=Star)